 PLACE OF INTEREST

 It was the hotel where the writer and philosopher Don Miguel de Unamuno lived during his stay in the island in 1924.
 The rooms allow us to know the places and objects that the writer used in his daily life.
-Furthermore, this museum introduces us to its poetic work and explains the intense relationship that he built up with the island, in which an important part of his lyric work was born.
+Furthermore, this museum we can visit with the audioguide introduces us to its poetic work and explains the intense relationship that he built up with the island, in which an important part of his lyric work was born.

 The domestic lime kilns prevail in the rural villages and farmhouses, and the industrial ones are present in the coast of Puerto del Rosario and in Los Molinos.
 The main product obtained in these kilns was lime, which was exported to Gran Canaria, Tenerife and La Palma.
 The most relevant kilns are located in the areas of Los Pozos and El Charco in Puerto del Rosario, and in La Hondura to the north of the city.